Coaching Directors at Newington

 Director of NewFit - Mr Alex Fisher

 Alex Fisher began as Director of NewFit in 2016, and has been involved with the sport since its inception at Newington some years before.
-He has pushed to develop NewFit into a challenging sport option for students and worked to build a team mentality within the group with leadership responsibilities for senior students.
-To recognise this NewFit is now included as a full sporting commitment for Year 12 boys.
-Alex works closely with the staff at Camperdown Fitness to create challenging routines for students.
+In that time NewFit has grown into a challenging sport option for students, with a strong team mentality within the group and leadership responsibilities for senior students.
+Alex works closely with the Strength and Conditioning Staff at the College to create challenging routines for students.

 Director of Rifle Shooting - Mr Rob Tredinnick